Sozo Short Bible Study, Category #1: Christian Life Basics

 Water from the Rock: Going back to I Corinthians chapter 10:1-4 (KJV), we find that the “Children” were baptized “Unto Moses” or “Unto the Law” as one people, “Moreover, brethren, I would not that ye should be ignorant, how that all our fathers were under the cloud, and all passed through the sea; And were all baptized unto Moses in the cloud and in the sea; And did all eat the same spiritual meat; And did all drink the same spiritual drink: for they drank of that spiritual Rock that followed them: and that Rock was Christ.”

-Water from the Rock: The Children saw the “Water from the Rock,” yet we are (in the Body of Christ) “the Rock from which the Water (Mercy) flows.”
-They were not the water; but they saw it.
+The Children saw the “Water from the Rock,” yet we (in the Body of Christ) are “the Rock from which the Water (Mercy) flows.”
+They were not the water, but they saw it.
 This preview showed the Mercy of God flowing from the Rock, just as the water in our water baptism represents the Mercy of God.

-In First Corinthians we find that the Corinthians were divided, carnal, and not spiritual.
-However, the Purpose for God calling them into the Body was to become “of One Spirit and One Mind.”
-Viewing First Corinthians 12:12-14 (KJV) we can see that the “Unity” Paul is talking about refers to One Body.:
+In First Corinthians, we find that the Corinthians were divided, carnal, and not spiritual.
+However, the Purpose of God calling them into the Body was to become “of One Spirit and One Mind.”
+Viewing First Corinthians 12:12-14 (KJV) we can see that the “Unity” Paul is talking about refers to One Body: